 Why does the IRS require these withdrawals?

 The IRS requires you to take out this money to protect against people using a retirement account to avoid paying taxes.
 These distributions from your retirement account are taxed at your current income tax rate based on the amount you withdraw.
 But if you fail to withdraw the RMD by the applicable deadline, the amount not withdrawn is subject to a 50% penalty!
-So make sure you take out the right amount.

 Luckily you don't have to figure this all out on your own.
 If you need help staying on top of accounts and maximizing your retirement plan, ask your financial advisor or tax professional to help figure out the correct amount and strategy for you.

 Financial advice for real people, by real people.
 You shouldn't need a degree to understand your money.
-Join Head of Education Brittney Castro and Altruist mentors as they break down financial tips and strategies in a real way to help you finally understand how to achieve your financial goals faster.